-Lady Innocence stopped and took my hand in her own.
+Lady Innocence stopped and squeezed my hand.
 “Thank you.
 Look- there is your father, near the Prince.
 Dare you approach?”

-“I dare.
-I am not afraid anymore.
+“I dare; I am not afraid.
 And thank you for your earlier honesty.
 It is a rare thing, here.”

 “It can be, but sometimes you can find true friendship among the nobility,” Lady Innocence said, a gentle smile painting her rosy lips.

 I curtsied, and then turned to approach my father.

 Ignoring court protocol, I walked across the salon and up to my father, who was speaking to the Prince himself.
 I curtsied deeply, and spoke.